Portfolio manager’s Letter January 2010

-In a September story in the Boston Globe, the author points out that economist Hyman Minsky felt that Capitalism was inherently unstable because periods of economic stability encouraged bankers and businessmen to accept ever increasing risks, a process that eventually leads to instability.
-This may be newsworthy now in Boston, but in Nebraska we, investment managers, learned about business cycles in econ 101.
-And while it is true that I may have gone to college in the dark ages, it turns out that in spite of all the work by Ivy League economists, the down part of the economic cycle is still with us, and may well be the reason why capitalism works.
+In a September story in the Boston Globe, the author points out that economist Hyman Minsky felt that capitalism was inherently unstable because periods of economic stability encouraged bankers and business people to accept ever-increasing risks.
+This process eventually leads to instability.
+This may be newsworthy now in Boston, but in Nebraska we learned about business cycles in econ 101.
+And while it is true that I may have gone to college in the dark ages, it turns out that despite all the work by Ivy League economists, the down part of the economic cycle is still with us, and may well be the reason why capitalism works.

-Author Stephen Mihn, a professor of history at the University of Georgia, wrote a (book, treatise, article) entitled, a “A Nation of Counterfeiters”.
-Both Professor Mihn and Minsky, to some extent, apparently feel that this instability (the business cycle) is a structural flaw in our economic system that dooms capitalism to failure.
-(Please note that title of Mihin’s) piece is ”Why Capitalism Fails”.
+Author Stephen Mihn, a professor of history at the University of Georgia, wrote a book entitled, “A Nation of Counterfeiters”.
+Both Professor Mihn and Minsky, to some extent, apparently feel that this instability (the business cycle) is a structural flaw in our economic system that dooms capitalism to failure, rather than the reason why capitalism works.

-If I, as investment manager, were writing a story about Minsky’s theory, my slant would be a little different.
-The title of the essay would be “Why Capitalism Works”, for it is my, investment manager’s, belief that the business cycle, and the hard lessons that trail in the wake of the economy that has gone off a cliff, are what make capitalism work.
-A crash provides a nice ego haircut for those egos most in need of a trim, and also provides a reliable antidote to the terminal arrogance that is a part of the human condition at the top of the market.
+A crash provides a nice ego haircut for those egos most in need of a trim and also provides a reliable antidote to the terminal arrogance that is a part of the human condition at the top of the market.
 Witness the recent behavior of corporate CEOs and the masters of the universe on Wall Street.
-Nothing raises the risk of bad behavior in the market like a long period of good news.
+Nothing raises the risk of bad behavior in the market, like a long period of good news.

 So, when Buffett says that America’s best days are ahead of us, I think it likely he is correct.
 It was certainly true after disaster struck in the 1930’s and the 1970’s.
 The market correction of the 70’s laid the foundation of globalism, and changed the face of capitalism for the next thirty years.